-- Annual Clinical Breast Exam: although it is important to perform your own monthly self-breast exam, it is also important to get a clinical (done by a physician) breast exam once a year.
-During your exam with Dr. Turner, she will instruct you on how to do your monthly self-breast exam and answer any questions about timing and technique.
+- Annual Clinical Breast Exam: Although it is important to perform your own monthly self-breast exam, it is also important to get a clinical breast exam (done by a physician) once a year.
+During your exam, you will be taught how to do your monthly self breast exam and answer any questions about timing and technique.

-- HPV test: the sample is tested for the high-risk strains of the Human Papilloma Virus (HPV).
+- HPV test: The sample is tested for the high-risk strains of the Human Papilloma Virus (HPV).
 The high-risk strains of this virus are associated with cellular changes, cervical dysplasia, and cervical cancer.
-“HPV positive” does not mean there are cancer cells, but it does mean you have an “abnormal pap”.
+“HPV positive” does not mean there are cancer cells, but it does mean you have an “abnormal pap.”
 Knowing your HPV status will indicate if and how aggressively you need to treat it.
-The Pap Smear and HPV test together are part of your annual preventative wellness exam with Dr. Turner.
+The Pap Smear and HPV test together are part of your annual preventative wellness exam.

-- Abdominal Exam: Dr. Turner will examine the intestines, liver, spleen and digestive function.
+- Abdominal Exam: Your doctor will examine the intestines, liver, spleen, and digestive function.

-- Thyroid exam: assessing for any thyroid enlargement or nodules
+- Thyroid exam: An assessment will be conducted for any thyroid enlargement or nodules.

-- Cardiovascular and Respiratory exam: checks for proper heart and lung health
+- Cardiovascular and Respiratory exam: This exam checks for proper heart and lung health.

 - Contraception options